SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Workflow_Nodes_Memories.md

 ### ChatSummaryMemoryGatheringTool (Legacy)

 The **`ChatSummaryMemoryGatheringTool`** is a specialized legacy **retriever**.
-Its purpose is to gather all new memory chunks from the long-term memory file (`_memories.jsonl`) that have been created since the last rolling summary was generated.
+Its purpose is to gather all new memory chunks from the long-term memory file (`_memories.json`) that have been created since the last rolling summary was generated.
 It's intended to be the first step in a manual summary update workflow.

 #### **Complete JSON Example**